kokmingchoy/TISC21/Level_3/README.md

 ## Solution

-The part of the code in the extracted `a.exe` that I was not able to follow apparently loaded a DLL, which in would open the file `key.txt` which is supposed to contain a decryption key.
+The part of the code in the extracted `a.exe` that I was not able to follow apparently loaded a DLL, which in turn would open the file `key.txt` which is supposed to contain a decryption key.
 When the keyword `!t4ttaRRatt4t!` (found within `2.txt`) was in `key.txt`, running `a.exe 2.txt` would reveal the flag.